Navezjt/talk-to-chatgpt/README.md

 **Talk-to-ChatGPT** is a Google Chrome and Microsoft Edge extension that allows users to talk with the ChatGPT AI using their voice (speech recognition), and listen to the bot's answer with a voice (text-to-speech), rather than just by typing.
 With this tool, users can speak to the AI and receive spoken responses, making the interaction feel more natural and conversational.
-This could be useful in a variety of settings where it would be helpful to have a more human-like interaction with an AI. **As of version 2.6, we now support ElevenLabs API integration, which means you can create your own voices for text-to-speech!**
+This allows you to have your own personal assistant in the style of Iron Man's Jarvis, which is fun, but it's also a great way to help the elderly and people with disabilities interact with ChatGPT. **We now support ElevenLabs API integration, which means you can create your own voices for text-to-speech!**

-## On June 2, OpenAI updated the ChatGPT page which prevents this extension from sending messages.
-To send a message, you have to click inside the prompt, press any key (such as the space bar), then click the send button manually for the time being. _A new version, v2.6.1, which fixes this issue, is already available for manual install, and pending approval on the Chrome and Edge stores.
-If you can't wait, install the extension manually - instructions are given further below.
-Otherwise, please wait a couple of days until the fixed version starts appearing on the Chrome/Edge store._

 The extension can be downloaded from here:
 * From the **Chrome Web store** here: https://chrome.google.com/webstore/detail/talk-to-chatgpt/hodadfhfagpiemkeoliaelelfbboamlk